The Confident Eater

 My fussy eater is not putting on weight, what can I do?, Judith Yeabsley|Fussy Eating NZ, Peanut butter on pancakes, #putonweightforfussyeaters, #putonweightforpickyeaters, #helpaddingfoodsfussyeating, #helpfortoddlerfussyeaters, #helpfortoddlerpickyeaters, #helpaddingfoodforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters

-Add a little to smoothies or baking.
-We can also soften and use for a dip for veggies or fruit.
-Or we can spread on anything from pancakes to Weetbix.
+Add a little nut butter to smoothies or baking.
+You can also soften and use for a dip for veggies or fruit.
+Or you can spread on anything from pancakes to Weetbix.

-ii) Cream/coconut cream – we can add cream to many places we would usually use milk, like cereal, hot drinks, pancakes.
+ii) Cream/coconut cream – you can add cream to many places you would usually use milk, like cereal, hot drinks, pancakes.

 My fussy eater is not putting on weight, what can I do?, Judith Yeabsley|Fussy Eating NZ, dried fruit, #putonweightforfussyeaters, #putonweightforpickyeaters, #helpaddingfoodsfussyeating, #helpfortoddlerfussyeaters, #helpfortoddlerpickyeaters, #helpaddingfoodforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters